stinkyBootsLLC/tenant-portal-2/README.md

 - View pending issues with scheduled repair dates
 - View closed issues with completed repaired dates (history)
 - Update issue status
+- View all registered users

 ### Security

 - Proper Password Strength Controls - Passwords for users must be 1 lower case, 1 upper case letter, 1 number and 1 special character and at least 8 characters in length
-- Input validation for all form fields
+- Input validation for all form fields - Sanatizes input: Following character will not enter the db ':', '-', '/', '*','=','?'
 - Passwords are stored in a Secure Fashion - 'sha256'
 - Proper incorrect credentials error handling - Login e-mail or Password is invalid" [OWASP AUTHENTICACION](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html#authentication-and-error-messages)
 - Access Control - Session ID Generation and Verification